 I hope everyone's weekend went well.
 I hope everyone that is being hit/going to be hit by Sandy aka Frankenstorm (those weather people think they are so funny with their Halloween play on words) is all prepared and safe.
 Today's site from my window isn't too happy to look at with all this gloom and rainy weather.
 Hopefully it will pass by soon and with no power outages. (fingers crossed!!)

 I had a much better weekend before all this weather came through.
 On Friday night I headed up to JMU for a great fundraising event that is hosted by the JMU Duke Club; The Duke Club Scholarship Auction.
 This yearly event is their biggest fundraiser for student-athlete scholarships.
 They organize a silent and live auction with over 200 items for the guests to bid on.
 I have always enjoyed this event as it is a great social gathering each year at JMU.
-When it comes to planning an auction fundraiser there are a few important things to remember:

 1. Have a diverse selection of items.
 Your goal is to have at least 1 item that will appeal to each person walking through your doors that evening.